 Ankylosing spondylitis is also known by many other names like rheumatoid spondylitis spondyloarthrite rhizomegalique,Marie-Strümpell disease and von Bechterew disease.

 Ankylosing spondylitis is a chronic inflammatory joint disease which is a part of spondyloarthropathies.
-Reactive arthritis, psoriatic arthropathy, spondyloarthorpathy associated with inflammatory bowel disease, undifferentiated spondyloarthropathy, whipple disease and Behcet disease are other types of spondyloarthropathies.
+Reactive arthritis, psoriatic arthropathy, spondyloarthropathy associated with inflammatory bowel disease, undifferentiated spondyloarthropathy, Whipple disease, and Behcet disease are other types of spondyloarthropathies.

 Ankylosing spondylitis is the most prevalent of the classic spondyloarthropathies